Splatoon: Development

-Splatoon 3 was announced in a Nintendo Direct on 17 February 2021, now with three featured idols.
-It was released on 9 September 2022, as confirmed by a trailer on 22 April 2022 and was being developed by Nintendo Entertainment Planning & Development.
-Splatoon 3 takes place about five years after Splatoon 2 ended, and, using the corrupt CEO of Grizzco, the Splatoon 3 story mode differs from any of the other games in the series.
-The game features new maps, weapons, abilities, and movement options, along with a new mode based on card games, known as "Tableturf Battle".
-An early-access demo titled "Splatoon 3: Splatfest World Premiere" was held on 27 August 2022 with a rock-paper-scissors Splatfest theme.
-In addition, the Nintendo Switch Online app includes SplatNet 3 with in-game stats, voice chat, and other features.
-In the 14 September 2023 Nintendo Direct, the paid DLC Splatoon 3: Side Order was announced, featuring a new single-player campaign designed to be replayable which was released on 22 February 2024.
+Splatoon 3 was announced in a Nintendo Direct on 17 February 2021.
+It was released on 9 September 2022, being developed by Nintendo Entertainment Planning & Development.
+The game features an apocalyptic setting based on the winner of Splatoon 2's "Chaos vs. Order" Splatfest; the developers had, in advance, planned for either outcome before the results were announced.
+The sequel adds new maps, weapons, abilities, and movement options, along with a new mode based on card games, known as "Tableturf Battle".
+An early-access demo titled "Splatoon 3: Splatfest World Premiere" was held on 27 August 2022.
+In addition, the Nintendo Switch Online app includes SplatNet 3, with in-game statistics, voice chat, and other features.
+In the 14 September 2023 Nintendo Direct, the paid DLC Splatoon 3: Side Order was announced, featuring a new single-player campaign, which was released on 22 February 2024.